Coronavirus: children's dental services update

 - complex medical problems

-- soft tissue conditions (such as problems with the gums, cheeks or tongue)
+- soft tissue conditions (eg problems with the lips, gums, cheeks or tongue)

 - special needs